xlqian/kirin/documentation/cots_connector.md

 *nouvelleVersion/indicateurFer* should be used to narrow the research to rail or road trips.
 All the physical_modes in Navitia are listed in [NTFS specifications](https://github.com/CanalTP/navitia/blob/dev/documentation/ntfs/ntfs_fr.md#physical_modestxt-requis).

-When *nouvelleVersion/indicateurFer* is set to `FERRE`, use only corresponding physical_modes : LocalTrain, LongDistanceTrain, Metro, RapidTransit, RailShuttle, Train, Tramway
+When *nouvelleVersion/indicateurFer* is set to `FERRE`, use only corresponding physical_modes : LocalTrain, LongDistanceTrain, Metro, RapidTransit, RailShuttle, Train, Tramway.
 Otherwise, the previously listed modes should be removed.

 **Use of *nouvelleVersion/codeCompagnieTransporteur***